Contrasting Richardson Electronics (RELL) and Its Competitors

 Risk and Volatility

-Richardson Electronics has a beta of 0.57, suggesting that its share price is 43% less volatile than the S&P 500.
-Comparatively, Richardson Electronics’ peers have a beta of 1.63, suggesting that their average share price is 63% more volatile than the S&P 500.
+Richardson Electronics has a beta of 0.57, indicating that its share price is 43% less volatile than the S&P 500.
+Comparatively, Richardson Electronics’ competitors have a beta of 1.63, indicating that their average share price is 63% more volatile than the S&P 500.

-This table compares Richardson Electronics and its peers’ net margins, return on equity and return on assets.

 Valuation and Earnings

-This table compares Richardson Electronics and its peers top-line revenue, earnings per share (EPS) and valuation.
+This table compares Richardson Electronics and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue